wp-plugins/updraftplus/readme.txt

 * TWEAK: Rename UpdraftPlus Dropbox class, to avoid clash with Ninja Forms upload add-on
 * TWEAK: Made the output of the HTTP (curl) debugging tool more informative
 * TWEAK: Add web.config file to make updraft directory unviewable on IIS
+* TWEAK: If the user tries to import a WordPress Network backup into a single-site install, then detect and warn
 * TWEAK: In the free version, avoid unexpectedly changing the daily backup time when other settings are saved
 * TWEAK: Improve the immediate retry strategy in case of zip failure (saves time and/or notifying the user to manually check the log)
+* TWEAK: Correctly detect language on WP 4.0 onwards, when suggesting helping with translation
 * TWEAK: Alert user if they are trying to use Google Drive with a direct-IP address site URL forbidden by Google's policy
 * TWEAK: Be less strict with case when looking for supported patterns in the Importer add-on (https://updraftplus.com/shop/importer/)
+* DEPRECATED: Bitcasa support has been deprecated, and the links removed from the free version.
+(Existing Premium users using Bitcasa will continue to be able to do so).
 * FIX: Fix corner-case in URL search/replace when migrating a site that had WP in a different directory to the site home, and migration to a sub-directory of the original site.
 * FIX: Autobackup setting (https://updraftplus.com/shop/autobackup/) failed to save properly if turned off on first usage